yugabyte/platform-go-client/docs/KubernetesInfo.md

 NewKubernetesInfoWithDefaults instantiates a new KubernetesInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetIsKubernetesOperatorControlled

+`func (o *KubernetesInfo) GetIsKubernetesOperatorControlled() bool`

+GetIsKubernetesOperatorControlled returns the IsKubernetesOperatorControlled field if non-nil, zero value otherwise.

+### GetIsKubernetesOperatorControlledOk

+`func (o *KubernetesInfo) GetIsKubernetesOperatorControlledOk() (*bool, bool)`

+GetIsKubernetesOperatorControlledOk returns a tuple with the IsKubernetesOperatorControlled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsKubernetesOperatorControlled

+`func (o *KubernetesInfo) SetIsKubernetesOperatorControlled(v bool)`

+SetIsKubernetesOperatorControlled sets IsKubernetesOperatorControlled field to given value.

+### HasIsKubernetesOperatorControlled

+`func (o *KubernetesInfo) HasIsKubernetesOperatorControlled() bool`

+HasIsKubernetesOperatorControlled returns a boolean if a field has been set.

 ### GetKubeConfig